digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-07-02-helping-survivors-of-domestic-abuse-what-to-do-when-you-find-stalkerware.md

   - 'Tools &amp; Guides'

 ---
-Stalkerware can track unsuspecting victims’ locations, record phone calls, peer into text messages and emails, pry into locally-stored photos and videos, and rifle through web browsing activity, all while hidden from view.
+Stalkerware can track unsuspecting victims' locations, record phone calls, peer into text messages and emails, pry into locally-stored photos and videos, and rifle through web browsing activity, all while hidden from view.